ITU-DASYALab/IoT_course/exercises/IoT2024_exercise_08.md

 ### Cabling

-We connected the SCD30 together with our board.
+We connected the SCD30 with our board.
 For a tutorial on how this is done, please refer to this [tutorial](https://github.com/ITU-DASYALab/IoT_course/blob/main/exercises/IoT2024_exercise_03.md).

 ### I2C bus